vint21h/nagios-check-hddtemp/README.rst

 * ok
 * sleeping

-Also, ``--devices`` option can take comma separated list of devices to check.
+Also, ``--devices`` option can take comma-separated list of devices to check.

-If you want receive devices performance data, add ``-P`` argument to command line.
+If you want to receive devices performance data, add ``-P`` argument to the command line.

 Licensing
 ---------